sdsc-ordes/demo-biomedit-workflow/README.md

 ## Workflow description

 The workflow processes simulated patient data from synthea in JSON format and generates an RDF graph describing patient healthcare appointments (patient, dates and institution).
 It then validates the resulting graph.
+The workflow also produces an interoperable `log` file in JSON-LD format.

 The data is semantized using the [SPHN ontology](https://www.biomedit.ch/rdf/sphn-ontology).
 Mapping rules are defined in human readable [YARRRML format](https://rml.io/yarrrml/) (see [data/mappings.yml](data/mappings.yml)).
 The triples are materialized using containerized tools from [rml.io](https://rml.io).
 The graph validation is done using [pySHACL](https://github.com/RDFLib/pySHACL) with the [SPHN shacl shapes](https://git.dcc.sib.swiss/sphn-semantic-framework/sphn-shacl-generator).
+The interoperable `log` is defined in `conf/log.conf` and is obtained by formatting [Nextflow's log](https://www.nextflow.io/docs/latest/tracing.html) using [JSON-LD](https://json-ld.org/) format.

 The workflow definition can be found in [main.nf](main.nf) and its configuration in [nextflow.config](nextflow.config).